Gundam Factory Yokohama: Gundam Dock

 The primary exhibition of the complex was the moving Gundam mech.
-Named the RX-78F00 Gundam, it was the third statue constructed to a 1:1 scale with its anime counterpart in Japan, following the 2009 RX-78-2 and 2017 RX-0 Unicorn Gundam each constructed at Tokyo Gundam Base.
+Named the RX-78F00 Gundam, it was the third Gundam statue in Japan constructed to a 1:1 scale with its anime counterpart, following the 2009 RX-78-2 and 2017 RX-0 Unicorn Gundam, both constructed at Tokyo Gundam Base.
 Following the closure of Gundam Factory Yokohama, the RX-78F00 was removed and rebuilt as a stationary statue in Osaka for the Gundam Next Future Pavilion at Expo 2025.

 Gundam Lab

 The Gundam lab exhibition featured information about the construction of the RX-78F00, a virtual reality dome that simulates the interior of the Gundam's cockpit, a cafe with Gundam themed products and a GUNPLA merchandise store.

 Cultural significance

 The site celebrated the 40th anniversary of the premiere of the first Gundam series.
 Yoshiyuki Tomino, the creator of Gundam, personally worked on the project.
 Gundam has become the 16th highest grossing media franchise, and has been highly regarded for its influence in other media.